busterbenson/public/Codex.md

 #### Instructions

-- *If you’re a first time reader:* read the [Glossary](#glossary) for a general intro to my favorite ideas, starting with [What is this?](#what-is-this), then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
-- *If you're a returning reader:* check the [Changelog](https://github.com/busterbenson/public/commits/master/Codex.md) for updates since you last visited.
-- *If you’re Buster:*
+**If you are Buster:**

 1. As often as you can: re-read your [Type 3 beliefs](#type-3-opinions) (opinions).
 2. At the beginning of every month, read the whole thing and make any necessary edits.
 3. At the beginning of every year archive the document.
 Here's [2012](https://github.com/busterbenson/public/blob/master/Codex2012.md), [2013](https://github.com/busterbenson/public/blob/master/Codex2013.md), [2014](https://github.com/busterbenson/public/blob/master/Codex2014.md), [2015](https://github.com/busterbenson/public/blob/master/Codex2015.md).
-     3. Around your birthday every year, write a new yearly report.
+4. Around your birthday every year, write a new yearly report.

+**If you aren't Buster:**

+1. Read the [Glossary](#glossary) for a general intro to my favorite ideas, starting with [What is this?](#what-is-this), then come back and read through the [Beliefs](#beliefs) that seem interesting to you.
+2. Check the [Changelog](https://github.com/busterbenson/public/commits/master/Codex.md) for updates since you last visited.
+3. Consider creating your own Codex ([here's a template](https://www.penflip.com/terrie/codex-vitae-template))

 ## Table of contents